Osaka Port of Call

-Ancient Osaka was Japan's capital, and though it has lost that title is today still one of the country's biggest commercial centres.
-Its vibrancy extends to nightlife and culture as well, and Osaka has a well-eared reputation as a city that both works and plays hard.
+Ancient Osaka was Japan's capital, and though it has lost that title it remains one of the country's biggest commercial centres.
+Its vibrancy extends to nightlife and culture as well, and Osaka has a well-earned reputation as a city that both works and plays hard.

 Even in its current boom of modern industry and culture, the long and proud history of Osaka is evident everywhere, with castles and Buddhist temples interspersed among high-rise hotels and office buildings; winding shopping streets and neon pachinko parlours add to the bustling confusion.